 Procyon B is hotter than Procyon A, with an estimated temperature of 7,740 K, but shines with only 0.00049 solar luminosities.
 It is also a little younger than its neighbour, with an estimated age of 1.37 billion years.

 The estimated mass of the progenitor star was about 2.59 solar masses.
-The star is believed to have spent about 680 million years on the main sequence, fusing hydrogen in its core, before evolving into a giant, losing most of its mass due to stellar winds, and ending its life cycle about 1.19 billion years ago, when it became a white dwarf.
+The star is believed to have spent about 680 million years on the main sequence, fusing hydrogen in its core, before evolving into a giant, losing most of its mass through stellar winds, and ending its life about 1.19 billion years ago, when it became a white dwarf.

 The existence of Procyon B was first inferred in the 19th century.
 The German astronomer and physicist Friedrich Bessel was the first to propose that Procyon had an unseen companion in 1844.
 Bessel noticed irregularities in the motions of both Procyon and Sirius and attributed them to gravitational attraction of “dark” companions.
 His claim led to the discovery of both Procyon B and Sirius B.

-In 1862, German astronomer Arthur Auwers calculated the orbit of Procyon B from its effects on the primary star.
+In 1862, German astronomer Arthur Auwers calculated the orbital elements of Procyon B from its effects on the primary star.
 He detected Sirius B using the same method.
 At the time, telescopes powerful enough to observe the companion stars did not exist.

 The existence of Procyon B was visually confirmed in 1896 by the German-American astronomer John Martin Schaeberle, who used the 36-inch refractor at Lick Observatory on Mount Hamilton in California.
 It was the largest refractor in the world between 1888 and 1897.

+The proper motion of Procyon played a significant role in our understanding of the universe.
 Procyon, Sirius and Arcturus shifting enough across the sky since ancient times was what led to the discovery of proper motion in 1718.
 English astronomer and mathematician Edmond Halley is credited for the discovery.
-Halley compared his astrometric measurements to those given in Ptolemy’s Almagest (2nd century CE) and found that the “fixed” stars were not in fact fixed.
+Halley compared his astrometric measurements to those provided by Ptolemy in his Almagest (2nd century CE) and found that the “fixed” stars were not in fact fixed.

 In medieval astrology, Procyon was one of the 15 Behenian fixed stars, to which astrologers attributed special powers.
 Procyon was considered a very fortunate star, portending fame and wealth.
 It was linked with the planets Mercury and Mars.

-The name Procyon (pronunciation: /ˈproʊsiɒn/, with stress on the first syllable) is derived from the Greek Προκύων (Prokyon), which means “before the dog.”
-The name is a reference to Procyon rising before Sirius, the Dog Star, when seen from most locations north of the equator.
+The name Procyon (pronunciation: /ˈproʊsiɒn/) is derived from the Greek Προκύων (Prokyon), meaning “before the dog.”
+The name is a reference to the fact that Procyon rises before Sirius, the Dog Star, when seen from most locations north of the equator.

 The International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) officially approved the name for Alpha Canis Minoris A on June 30, 2016.
 Even though it formally applies only to the primary component, it is also commonly used for the entire system and for its fainter component (Procyon B).

-The Chinese know Procyon as the Third Star of South River (南河三).
-The South River is an asterism formed by Procyon with Gomeisa (Beta Canis Minoris) and Epsilon Canis Minoris.
+The Chinese knew Procyon as the Third Star of South River (南河三).
+The South River was an asterism formed by Procyon with Gomeisa (Beta Canis Minoris) and Epsilon Canis Minoris.
+The asterism was part of the Well mansion, one of the southern mansions of the Vermilion Bird.

 Culture and mythology